South Dock, Rotherhithe: After the war

-The revival of the Surrey Docks proved short-lived with the advent of containerization from the 1960s onwards.
+The revival of the Surrey Docks proved short-lived with the advent of containerisation from the 1960s onwards.
 The new container ships were much too big to be accommodated in the upstream London docks and, with a few exceptions, most of the river trade moved downriver to Tilbury and other more modern ports around the country.
 The Surrey Docks closed in December 1970 and were sold to the London Borough of Southwark in 1977.

 Redevelopment

 Although most of the Surrey Docks were infilled and converted to residential, commercial or light industrial land, South Dock escaped this fate.
 The former warehouses were demolished and replaced with residential blocks, while the dock itself was refurbished.
 Residential development in the area received funding from the London Docklands Development Corporation, erecting unique buildings, such as Baltic Quay.
 In 1994, South Dock reopened as London's largest marina, with over 200 berths.
 It is now largely occupied by yachts and residential barges.